 Whether you decide on the busy cosmopolitan life in Paris or Lyon or go for the rustic charms of the Alps, we recommend choosing a removals firm with consistently good reviews, a comprehensive service (including packing) and a history of continental shipping.
 Your removals firm, after all, is your partner come moving day and they need to be the best, as they will be trusted with all your worldly possessions.

 Compared to countries like Spain, France has relatively few prohibitions on specific goods.
 There are, however, these three that are worthy of mention:

 - Counterfeit goods

-- Skin of cats and dogs and any product containing these
+- The skin of cats and dogs and any product containing these

 On entering France, you must declare values of 10,000 euros or more.
 If you’re travelling via the Channel Tunnel, make sure you choose the red channel rather than the green one.
 The red channel will allow you to declare your items to customs.

 Taking your vehicle to France